 I hope to support you in your work towards your goals.
 I cannot do it for you, but I can be with you.

-I am equipped to see people throughout the lifespan including children, teens, and adults of all ages.
+I am equipped to see people throughout the lifespan including children (8 + right now due to my space), teens, and adults of all ages.
 I especially enjoy working with women, people struggling through anxiety, transitioning into or out of college, parents, faith issues, or those wanting to address past trauma or family roles.